jonwang1026/macOS-strix-B450i/README.md

 ## macOS-strix-B450i
 Hackintosh EFI for Opencore 0.6.3
+This is a dualboot system, and so remember to have your windows installed as UFEI too!!

 **may not work with newer versions of opencore**

 I have used it on: Catalina 10.15.4 - Catalina 10.15.7

 HAVE NOT USED ON BIGSUR!!
-This is a dualboot system, and remember to have your windows installed as UFEI too!!

 # IMPORTANT!!
 If you are using this EFI folder:
     -You will need to create your own SMBIOS if you want to use iMessage, Facetime, any iServices, etc.
+        (you can youtube this)

-    -You will also need to create your own USBMAPPING if you encounter any conflicts with your USB ports
+    -You will also need to create your own USBMAPPING if you encounter any conflicts with your USB ports (you can also youtube this, it will be a lot easier to visually see what they're doing)

     SMBIOS guide
     https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#misc